kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## From Tokens to Vectors

-Tokens identify units.
+Tokens identify units
-Vectors encode documents.
+Vectors encode documents
 Encoding enables computation

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.